viewone/wp-cli-environment/README.md

 WP-CLI-Environment support 5 environments: `local`, `development`, `testing`, `staging`, `production`.
 For each environment you can create `wp-cli.environment.yml` file e.g.: `wp-cli.testing.yml` or `wp-cli.staging.yml`.
 All environments files must be in config directory.

-When you want to refer to particular file when executing wp-cli command simply type environment as first argument e.g: `wp testing core download` or `wp staging core config`.
+When you want to refer to particular file when executing wp-cli command simply type environment as first argument e.g: `./vendor/bin/wp testing core download` or `./vendor/bin/wp staging core config`.

 If there is no `wp-cli.environemnt.yml` file.
 You will se an error about this.